aws-samples/searchable-encryption-dynamodb-howto/content/exercise-3.en.md

 #### What Happened?

-We can now build the Compound Beacons for the partition keys of GSI2 and GSI3, plus the Sort key for GSI3.
+You can now build the Compound Beacons for the partition keys of GSI2 and GSI3, plus the Sort key for GSI3.

 ### Step 5:

-For GSI1's Sort key, we need to add the new Constructor.
+For GSI1's Sort key, you need to add the new Constructor.

 Recall that for Employee Records, the Partition key for GSI1 is the same as for Timecard Records, so nothing needs to be added for that.